flyingcircusio/fc-nixos/doc/src/devhost.rst

 Configuring batou deployments
 -----------------------------

-batou (starting from 2.3) supports a specific provisioning mode that supports defining container based environments.
-A container environment (``dev``) would typically look like this:
+batou (starting from 2.4) supports a specific provisioning mode that supports defining environments based on VMs organized by the devhost role.
+A development environment (e.g. named ``dev``) would typically look like this:

 .. code-block:: sh